0x80/firestore-mobx/README.md

    you use to declare the instance with.
 If the source would be allowed to switch to a different collection this type would have no practical meaning.

-   Also I do not think there is a need for this in a real-life application.
-If you need to observe documents from different collections just create multiple ObservableDocument instances.
+   If you need to observe documents from different collections simply create multiple ObservableDocument instances.

 ### Collection